TheSustainabilityConsortium/CommodityMap-Help/Viewing your CommodityMap analysis.md

 ### All supplies
 #### Filter and legend section (middle section):

-- Filter results on certain commodities, countries, or only show those items that are stared.
+&nbsp;&nbsp;&nbsp;&nbsp;Filter results on certain commodities, countries, or only show those items that are stared.
 You can also download csv file of the results for further analysis in Excel.

 #### Issue score results (bottom section):

-View each of the commodities and the unique supply information (commodity-location pairs) issue scores and total priority.
+&nbsp;&nbsp;&nbsp;&nbsp;View each of the commodities and the unique supply information (commodity-location pairs) issue scores and total priority.

 - **Commodity:** this column lists all of your commodities.
 You may expand/collapse your supplies within the given commodity using the down arrow icon.
 - **Location:** where the supply was grown.